A (mild) rant on utility bill data; Two strategies to improve analytics KPIs

 If you’ve been forwarded this email, you can sign up for your subscription here:

 This is an experiment, and I’d love your feedback.
-If you have thoughts, questions, ideas or tips, join the discussion on LinkedIn or send me an email.
+If you have thoughts, questions, ideas or tips, join the discussion on LinkedIn or hit reply.

 And by the way: if you missed last week’s edition, you can find it here.